Grygle/Scrolling_Website/README.md

 # Scrolling_Website
 This project contains scrolling website which I'm currently working on.
-Technologies used are HTML, CSS, Javascript, jQuery.

 ## Content
 - Animated text